TALKING TO YOUR DOCTOR

 • Supplements and vitamins — vitamin D, magnesium, iron, omega-3, probiotics.

-• Herbal products — St. John’s Wort, valerian, ginkgo biloba.
-These interact with many prescription drugs.
+• Herbal products — St John’s wort, valerian, ginkgo biloba.
+These interact with many prescription medicines.

 • Medicines taken occasionally — a migraine pill you take once a month still counts.